fission/fission.io/content/en/docs/usage/function/enabling-istio-on-fission.md

 This tutorial sets up Fission with [Istio](https://istio.io/) - a service mesh for Kubernetes.
 The tutorial was tried on GKE but should work on any equivalent setup.
-We will assume that you already have a Kubernetes cluster setp and working.
+We will assume that you already have a Kubernetes cluster setup and working.

 #### Set up Istio